-UGL and its contractors will demobilise all construction activities between 1st June through to 31st August to minimise risks associated with extreme weather and exposure.
-During this period routine site safety inspections will be undertaken to ensure the integrity of work compounds and construction sites.
+UGL and all contractors will reduce construction activities during the winter period, to essential works and works suitable to the conditions to minimise risks associated with extreme weather and exposure.
+During this period scheduled site safety inspections will be undertaken to ensure the integrity of work compounds and construction sites.

-Adverse weather conditions pose a potential threat to the health and safety of personnel undertaking safety and security inspections during the demobilisation period.
+Adverse weather conditions pose a potential threat to the health and safety of personnel undertaking safety, environmental and security inspections during the reduced works period.
 An appropriate risk review will be considered for the task or provision of additional and appropriate safety measures if the task is considered to be project or safety critical.

-UGL will ensure the Project Safety Manager attends all Local Emergency Management Committee (LEMC) meetings.
+UGL will ensure the Project Safety Manager attends all Local Emergency Management Committee (LEMC) meetings during the winter period, to discuss and communicate inspection and maintenance operations as required.

-UGL will participate in discussions for winter preparedness with The Client, TfNSW, Police and NPWS prior to the winter season, either through the TTLG or other forums.
+UGL will participate in discussions for winter preparedness and inspection/maintenance with The Client, TfNSW, Police and NPWS prior to and throughout the winter season, either through the TTLG or other forums such as the Snow Clearing Operations stakeholders meeting coordinated by NPWS.